tomjakubowski/ecs-rs/doc/tutorial4.md

     // This method is called each update cycle for each entity that meets
     // the requirements.
     fn process(&self, &Entity, &mut EntityData);

-    fn preprocess(&mut self, _: &World)
-    {
-        // Code we want to run before processing all the entities.
-    }

-    fn postprocess(&mut self, _: &World)
-    {
-        // Code we want to run after processing all the entities.
-    }

-    fn activated(&mut self, _: &Entity, _: &World)
-    {
-        // Code we want to run when an entity is accepted by the system.
-    }

-    fn reactivated(&mut self, e: &Entity, w: &World)
-    {
-        // Code we want to run when an entity has its components changed.
-        // The default implementation simply deletes it from the system and
-        // if it still meets the requirements, it will be re-registered.
-        // You may override this if you wish. self.deactivated(e, w);
-        self.activated(e, w);
-    }

-    fn deactivated(&mut self, _: &Entity, _: &World)
-    {
-        // Code we want to run when an entity is deleted from the system.
-    }
 }
 ```
 The only method you need to implement is `process()`, but if you need some